kubevirt/user-guide/workloads/templates/vm-creation.md

 ## Overview

 The [OpenShift's template mechanism](https://docs.openshift.org/latest/dev_guide/templates.html) allows user to create a set of objects from a template.
-KubeVirt takes benefit from this template mechanism to create OfflineVirtualMachines.
+KubeVirt takes benefit from this template mechanism to create VirtualMachines.

 In order to create a virtual machine via OpenShift CLI, you need to provide a template defining the corresponding object and its metadata.

-!> Only `OfflineVirtualMachine` object is currently supported.
+!> Only `VirtualMachine` object is currently supported.

 ## Example template

-Here is an example template that defines an instance of the `OfflineVirtualMachine` object:
+Here is an example template that defines an instance of the `VirtualMachine` object:

 ```yaml
 apiVersion: v1